openid/fapi/fapi-2_0-security-profile.md

 Authorization servers

- 1. shall distribute discovery metadata (such as the authorization endpoint) via the metadata document as specified in [@!OIDD] and [@!RFC8414]
+ 1. shall distribute discovery metadata (such as the authorization endpoint) via the metadata document as specified in [@!OIDD] and [@!RFC8414];
- 1. shall reject requests using the resource owner password credentials grant or the implicit grant described in [@!RFC6749] or the hybrid flow as described in [@!OIDC]
+ 1. shall reject requests using the resource owner password credentials grant or the implicit grant described in [@!RFC6749] or the hybrid flow as described in [@!OIDC];
- 1. shall support confidential clients as defined in [@!RFC6749]
+ 1. shall support confidential clients as defined in [@!RFC6749];
- 1. shall only issue sender-constrained access tokens,
+ 1. shall only issue sender-constrained access tokens;
  1. shall use one of the following methods for sender-constrained access tokens:
-    -  MTLS as described in [@!RFC8705]
+    -  MTLS as described in [@!RFC8705], or
-    -  DPoP as described in [@!I-D.ietf-oauth-dpop]
+    -  DPoP as described in [@!I-D.ietf-oauth-dpop];
  1. shall authenticate clients using one of the following methods:
-     - MTLS as specified in section 2 of [@!RFC8705]
+     - MTLS as specified in Section 2 of [@!RFC8705], or
-     - `private_key_jwt` as specified in section 9 of [@!OIDC]
+     - `private_key_jwt` as specified in Section 9 of [@!OIDC];
- 1. shall not expose open redirectors (see section 4.10 of [@I-D.ietf-oauth-security-topics])
+ 1. shall not expose open redirectors (see section 4.10 of [@I-D.ietf-oauth-security-topics]);
- 1. shall accept its issuer identifier value (as defined in [@RFC8414]) in the `aud` claim received in client authentication assertions.
+ 1. shall accept its issuer identifier value (as defined in [@RFC8414]) in the `aud` claim received in client authentication assertions;
- 1. shall not use refresh token rotation unless, in the case a response with a new refresh token is not received and stored by the client, retrying the request (with the previous refresh token) will succeed.
+ 1. shall not use refresh token rotation unless, in the case a response with a new refresh token is not received and stored by the client, retrying the request (with the previous refresh token) will succeed;
- 1. if using DPoP, may use the server provided nonce mechanism (as defined in section 8 of [@!I-D.ietf-oauth-dpop]).
+ 1. if using DPoP, may use the server provided nonce mechanism (as defined in Section 8 of [@!I-D.ietf-oauth-dpop]);
- 1. shall issue authorization codes with a maximum lifetime of 60 seconds
+ 1. shall issue authorization codes with a maximum lifetime of 60 seconds; and
- 1. if using DPoP, shall support "Authorization Code Binding to DPoP Key" (as required by section 10.1 of [@!I-D.ietf-oauth-dpop]).
+ 1. if using DPoP, shall support "Authorization Code Binding to DPoP Key" (as required by Section 10.1 of [@!I-D.ietf-oauth-dpop]).

 **NOTE**: In order to facilitate interoperability the authorization server should also accept its token endpoint URL or the URL of the endpoint at which the assertion was received in the `aud` claim received in client authentication assertions.

-**NOTE**: Refresh token rotation is an optional feature defined in [@!RFC6749] section 6 where the Authorization Server issues a new refresh token to the client as part of the `refresh_token` grant.
+**NOTE**: Refresh token rotation is an optional feature defined in Section 6 of [@!RFC6749] where the Authorization Server issues a new refresh token to the client as part of the `refresh_token` grant.
 This specification discourages the use of this feature as it doesn't bring any security benefits for confidential clients, and can cause significant operational issues.
-However to allow for operational agility, Authorization Servers may implement it providing they meet the requirement in clause 9.
+However to allow for operational agility, Authorization Servers may implement it providing they meet the requirement in Clause 9.

 **NOTE**: Other grants as appropriate may be supported, for example the client credentials grant, the Client Initiated Backchannel Authentication grant, etc.